Merle Haggard songs, vinyl records and albums have always been favorites in my collection.

 Merle has 38 number one songs and here is a list of his numerous awards.

 Below is some of my favorite recordings by Merle.
-I have placed videos with each set of lyrics so you can see how Merle's style has never really changed in over forty years.
+I have placed videos with each set of lyrics so you can see how Merle's style has never really changed in over fifty years.
 I believe the song "Misery and Gin" is one of the best bar room songs ever written.
 Just my opinion.

 Merle's duet with Jewel on "That's The Way Love Goes" with full orchestra will have you playing the video over and over.
 My favorite on this "Fightin' Side" album is "I Take A Lot of Pride In What I Am," and Merle's perfect renditions of Johnny Cash and Marty Robbins songs will have you believing they're singing live on stage with him.